top of page

 Overview

-As a teen, Otis faced the daunting challenges of mental illness, confronted by depression and suicidal thoughts.
+As a teenager, Otis Damón faced depression and suicidal thoughts.

 Otis grew up in New York City.
-From the age of 5, his father was no longer in the picture.
-Left with his sisters and a now single mother, Otis took on the responsibilities of “man of the house”—a self-assigned role often found amongst boys in fatherless households, and an all too familiar story that often overlooks the psychological woes of children at that developmental age.
+From the age of five, his father was no longer in the picture.
+Living with his sisters and a now-single mother, Otis assumed the role of “man of the house”—a responsibility familiar to many boys in fatherless households, but one that can obscure the emotional weight a child is carrying.

-Overwhelmed by his trials and recurrent bouts of despair and thoughts of taking his own life, a chance encounter in his school hallways with a teacher turned out to be Otis's saving grace.
+During recurrent periods of despair and thoughts of taking his own life, a chance encounter in his school hallway with a teacher changed his trajectory.
+Mrs. Sibley recognized that something was wrong.
+She stayed present, offered guidance and eventually taught Otis to sew.

 Mental health challenges, from anxiety to depression, are rising globally, particularly among young populations.